colinmcintosh/sf-pizza/README.md

 # [San Francisco Pizza](https://eatsf.pizza)

+### ⚠️This is still a work in progress⚠️

 A list of pizza places in San Francisco, California.

-This is meant to be a comprehensive and neutral list of pizza in that can be found in San Francisco.
+This is meant to be a comprehensive and neutral list of pizza that can be found in San Francisco.
 Pizza places are listed by neighborhood.
 If a restaurant has more than 3 locations it's listed at the bottom in [Multiple Locations](#multiple-locations) section.